mgnsk/evcache/README.md

 during concurrent usage.
 It allows new users to continue with the new value while the eviction callback for old value waits for users of the old value to return.

-To safely evict records in the non-blocking mode under concurrent usage, `Cache.CompareAndSwap` must be used.
+To safely evict records in the non-blocking mode under concurrent usage, `Cache.CompareAndEvict` must be used.
 Read the documentation of that method for more info.

 #### Eviction callback in blocking mode